Render preview of content with changes (Rmd's and md's are checked)

 Rendering actions

-For publishing to Leanpub, make sure that the render Leanpub option is set to yes: render-leanpub: yes.
+For publishing to Leanpub, make sure that the render Leanpub option is set to true: render-leanpub: true.
 See more details about publishing to Leanpub here.

-For publishing to Coursera, make sure render Coursera option is set to yes: render-coursera: yes.
+For publishing to Coursera, make sure render Coursera option is set to true: render-coursera: true.
 See more details about publishing to Coursera here.

 Manually running rendering or checks